View our 'what we do with your personal data when you...' infographic for a basic overview of the below information.

 - Do we use any data processors?

-If you have indicated that you would be interested in contributing to further ICO work on the subject matter covered by this consultation or survey then we might process your contact details to get in touch with you.
+If you have indicated that you would be interested in contributing to further ICO work on the subject matter covered by this consultation or survey then we might process your contact details to get in touch with you about your response.

 We will process any other personal data provided in the responses for the purpose of informing the development of our policy, guidance or other regulatory work in the subject area of the request for views.
 In the case of consultations, we will publish a summary of the consultation responses and, in some cases, the responses themselves but these will not contain any personal data.
 In the case of surveys or feedback, we may want to publish your name and / or job role alongside your response on our website and social media accounts.
 Where we are considering doing this we will make it clear what we plan to publish and will seek your agreement to this before doing so.

 The lawful basis we are relying on to process your personal data is article 6(1)(e) of the GDPR, which allows us to process personal data when this is necessary for the performance of our public tasks in our capacity as a regulator